adrianhuber17/fitness-app/ReadMe.md

 and Flask as the web framework.

-Immedediately after the user log-in the user's latest activity feed and user's followers activity feed is displayed on a map, an upload form to submit a new activity, and navigation capabilities to go to user profile as well as to search for other users.
+Immedediately after the user log-in the user's latest activity feed and user's followers activity feed is displayed on a map, an upload form to submit a new activity, navigation capabilities to go to user's profile as well as to search for other users.

 # Tech Stack